 These are pretty neat pans, They make crepe easy and I wish they still made these pans.
 I know that Nordic Ware made an electric version of these pans but those are discontinued.
 My guess is that it simple wasn’t popular enough and they just killed off productions.
 You can get knock off version of these electric pans at amazon though.
 The only issue that I have with these pans is the non stick finish.
 I want something that last.
 If you feel the same way, I would probably get the one made by Viking, those are just straight aluminum.

-I hope you found this Nordic Ware Crepes n Things Review to be informative, If you would like to see more, please visit our Pots and Pans Review page.
+I hope you found this Nordic Ware Crepes n Things Review to be informative, If you would like to see more, please visit our Vintage page.